t8rn8r/parameterized-component-storage/README.md

 # Parameterized Component Storage
-Cups/boxes/drawers for storing small components within a larger box.
+Cups for storing small components within a larger box.
 Totally parameterized to fit any (rectangular) situation.
+The cups can be stacked in an arbitrary number of layers within the box.

 ## Goal
 - Provide a universal solution for storing arbitrarily sized components in arbitrarily sized boxes